-This chapter talks about how to ensure effective control on accidents and safety precaution at construction site.
+This chapter talks about how to ensure effective control on accidents and safety precautions at construction sites.
 The precautionary measures for avoiding accidents are also discussed in detail.

 ACCIDENTS AND SAFETY PRECAUTION AT CONSTRUCTION SITE – PLANNING

-- The basic function of the management is planning and programming.
+- The basic function of management is planning and programming.

 - The accident prevention program has to be well planned and effectively monitored and controlled.